 noun: the quality, condition, or fact of being exact and accurate.

-The two most important aspects of precision are reliability and validity.
+The two most important aspects of data collection are reliability and utility.
 Reliability is measuring something consistently (reproducibility) and when it comes to reliably assessing human movement, it is most important for tracking changes WITHIN individuals.
-Validity is some measure of association with another measure, answering the question, "How well does the measure, measure what it's supposed to?“ Validity is important for distinguishing BETWEEN individuals.
-It is important to understand that reliability is a precursor to validity.
-That is, if the results of a test cannot be assigned consistently (reliable), it is impossible to conclude that the scores accurately measure the domain of interest.
+Utility/usefulness is a more broad concept that essentially means there is some inherent value in this data to allow us to gain insight or take action.
+A basic type of utility may be validity, which is some measure of association of the data with another measure, answering the question, "How well does the data, measure what it's supposed to?“ Validity is important for distinguishing BETWEEN individuals, as there is definitely utility in being able to determine different characteristics between different individuals and cohorts.
+It is important to understand that reliability is a precursor to utility.
+That is, if the results of a test cannot be assigned consistently (reliable), it is impossible to conclude that the scores can have any sort of utility or usefulness for the stakeholders or individuals of interest.

 Step 1: Are our measures reliable?

 Reliability is the ability to get the same results with the same measurements consistently.
 For example, if I step on and off a scale multiple times, a reliable scale will keep giving me the same number.
 Reliability is often assessed utilizing some sort of test-retest correlation.
 So in the example we just discussed, I first perform a test: my initial weigh-in on the scale, say 220.8.
 Then I perform the retest (often on a different day) getting another data point for my new weight, for example, 222.1.
 If we do this a large enough number of times with a large enough population of people we can use this data to analyze if the scale itself is reliable.
 Obviously, a reliable scale should give us a similar value each time we step on it.